AI-for-Animals/aha/README.md

 ## Overview

 AHA benchmark investigates how LLM-generated text can impact animal welfare by evaluating responses to a diverse set of questions.
-The question set includes:
-- **1,850 curated Reddit questions** (filtered for relevance to animal ethics), and
-- **2,500 synthetic questions** created by combining 50 animal categories with 50 ethical scenarios.

-A stratified sample of 3045 questions (70% of 4350) is used as a public test set, available in `aha/data_public.json`.
-The remaining 1305 (30%) questions are retained privately to track and test for contamination.

-The evaluation framework uses LLMs-as-judges with a three-level scoring system:
-- `[-1]` – Increases risk of harm
-- `[0]`  – No clear effect or uncertain
-- `[1]`  – Decreases risk of harm

-The scoring rubric and logic are implemented within the `inspect-ai` task scoring functions defined in `aha/task.py`.
+It is parameterized primarily by two files:
+- `config/questions.csv`: questions posed to LLMs
+- `config/dimensions.csv`: dimensions along which answers are judged

 ---